chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 You may want to write more fine-grained policies, tailored to the demands of your organization.
 Defining your own policies must be done from the command line.

-As an example, let's say you, the admin, want to delegate a portion of your tasks to a colleague, but without granting them full admin access.
+As an example, let us say that you, the admin, want to delegate a portion of your tasks to a colleague, but without granting them full admin access.
 In this case, you could create a policy called `Team Devops Managers`, which grants its members some--but not all--administrative privileges.
 Create a JSON file in the editor of your choice.
 Following JSON syntax, begin with the name property.

-See the end of this section for the [complete JSON policy example]({{< relref "iam-v2-guide.md#complete-json-policy-example" >}})
+See the end of this section for a [complete JSON policy example]({{< relref "iam-v2-guide.md#complete-json-policy-example" >}})

 ```json
   "name": "Team Devops Managers",
 ```

-That name is for human consumption; when you want to refer to the policy in commands you will need to know its ID.
+The `name` field is for human consumption.
+When you want to refer to the policy in commands, you will need to know the policy's ID.
-So let's give this policy the ID `team-managers-devops`.
+So let us give this policy the ID value: `team-managers-devops`.

 ```json
   "id": "team-managers-devops",
 ```

 Additionally, we can permission actions on this policy just like any other IAM resource by assigning it to one or more projects.
-If we leave the projects array empty, we indicate the policy is _unassigned_.
+If we leave the projects array empty, then we indicate the policy is _unassigned_.
 For example, anyone with permission to view _unassigned_ policies can view this policy.

 ```json
   "projects": [],
 ```

-Let's further assume you want user `Bob` as well as anyone on team `gamma` to be authorized by this policy; this comprises the `members` array.
+Let us further assume you want user `Bob` as well as anyone on team `gamma` to be authorized by this policy.
+This grouping comprises the `members` array, as seen below.

 ```json
   "members": [